22FAUNO-SA-Team-1/ClassProjectDocuments/AssuranceCases.md

 E3: The Policy Information Point, is a point on Keycloak's architecture that is directly related to auditing all the events that happen within Keycloak.

-Conclusion and Gaps: While Keycloak does mitigate database misuse, Keycloak does not use a database a whole lot.
+Conclusion and Gaps: While Keycloak does mitigate database misuse, Keycloak does not use a database often.
 One gap comes with the Protection API.
 While, this API does help protect the data, it is encrypted with BASE64 and can still be susceptible to man-in-the-middle attacks.

 ### Assurance Case 5:Keycloak Is Sufficiently Available